More Photos

 Do your research with regard to bugs and weather.
 It can change alot depending upon when you go to an area.
 KE provide a good overview but you should be diligent in researching your specific situation.
 We were fortunate to have retired companions who took the time to look into specifics.

-By Thomas Stillwater | 19 October 2017
+By Thomas from Stillwater | 19 October 2017

 Truly outstanding experience - very hard to beat!

 I can't fault the trip.
 It was challenging but not impossible and allowed our group to witness outstanding landscapes, explore ruins without others tourists, sleep on Inca terraces and paddle in fresh springs.
 Our guides were outstanding and passionate about they do.
 The whole team had constant smiles and endless energy.
 And as for the chef/sous chef - never expected full whites and chef's hat half way up a mountain.
-I think flambleed pear and baked cake was beyond all our expectations.
+I think flambleed pear and baked cake was beyond all our expectations .
 Peru is an amazing country and although only touched the surface, feel that I have come home with a greater understanding of the culture.
 The only disappointment (which no ones fault) was Machu Picchu.
 After being spoilt for the majority of the trek, it was a shock to see some many people.
 I recommend going up to the Sun Gate if you feel the same and look down on it - made me appreciate it a little more.

-By Emma Brighton | 16 October 2017
+By Emma from Brighton | 16 October 2017

 marvelous trek